 Daniel Hawkins from Narrative Empathy approached Adam Zygadlo at Jarbrain with the task to create a film that would rally support for Christian Aid Week 2017.

-With the help of Daniel who lead the project and illustrator Karrie Fransman, they broke down the visual components of the film.
+With the help of Daniel who leads the project and illustrator Karrie Fransman, they broke down the visual components of the film.
 The purpose of this was to rig different character elements before the team could animate the scenes needed for the video.

 An animated head sequence of Theodore was also required to blend in with the footage.
-This emphasised that Theodore was in fact a real person and to dismiss illusions that he was created for the purpose of the project.
+This emphasised that Theodore was, in fact, a real person and to dismiss illusions that he was created for the purpose of the project.

-The film was designed to resonate with a specific audience of Christian Aid's supporters, being well recieved.
+The film was designed to resonate with a specific audience of Christian Aid's supporters, being well received.
 The film itself was then premiered in churches across the United Kingdom with Christian Aid sending their approval and congratulations.